sdc/moodle-local_leapwebservices/readme.md

 **Note:** The `<SINGLE>` element will appear as many times as there are courses which have *IDNUMBER* in the `idnumber` field.

 ### `get_users_by_username`

 **Note:** this function will only work with Moodle 2.5 or later.
 Calling this function with Moodle 2.4 or earlier will result in an exception being thrown.

 * Pass: one or more usernames
-* Returns: a list of courses the user is enrolled on (including but not limited to):
+* Returns: a list of user details:
     * id - the user's id
+    * username - the user's username (slightly redundant)
+    * firstname - the user's first name
+    * lastname - the user's last name
+    * email - the user's email address
+    (There is potential for considerably more detail to be returned.)

 Use a URL with the following format: